karwler/VertiRead/README.md

 # VertiRead
 A simple comic reader for Linux and Windows.

-Used libraries are SDL2, SDL2_image, SDL2_ttf and all that come with those three.
+Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and all that come with those three.
 The minimum required Cmake version is 3.1.3 and your compiler needs to support at least C++11.

-Note: When setting the output directory in Qt, don’t name it ‘build’, cause it might mess up the executable’s location.
+Note: When setting the output directory in Qt Creator, don’t name it ‘build’, cause it might mess up the executable’s location.

 ## Linux
 All dependencies need to be installed manually.
-Installing the packages "libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev" should do the trick.
+Installing the packages "libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libarchive-dev" should do the trick.
 (Assuming that all necessary dependencies for those are installed automatically in the process.)
 The default font is set to "Arial", so you probably need to install some kind of "ttf-ms-fonts" package.
 If you don't want to install any new fonts, you can just change the default font in the "src/prog/defaults.h" file.
 Settings files are being saved in "~/.vertiread".